 the valve, as the internal parts (and causes of their problems) do vary.
 If you are trying to repair a flushometer valve, it is best to first consult with the manufacturer so that they can help you trouble-shoot the problem and determine the best way to repair it.
 We do carry many parts for Delany flush valves, as well as many parts for Sloan flush valves.)

 sound of water filling your toilet tank (often accompanied by the sound of trickling water in the toilet), then water is exiting the tank and entering the bowl.
-There are generally three main culprits that will cause a "running" toilet (water runs constantly or intermittently when the toilet is not in use):
+There are generally four main culprits that will cause a "running" toilet (water runs constantly or intermittently when the toilet is not in use):

 - Problems with the flush valve

 - Problematic flush lever assembly

 It is usually easy enough to determine if any of these are the issue by looking inside the tank and then flushing the toilet.
 Take special care when you remove your tank lid

 because they are extremely fragile, can be heavy and are usually slippery when wet.

 Flush the toilet, let the water exit into the bowl and wait for the tank to refill.
 If the flapper

 ) does not stop the water from exiting from the tank into the bowl by properly seating back down onto the flush valve

 , then the problem is most likely your flapper, tank ball or problematic flush lever assembly